PaperStoryTTRPG/homebrew/techniques/elive_assorted_tech_traits.md

 >
 > The user expends a bit of the energy keeping them tied to the world when using this technique.
 > When this technique is used, the turns remaining for the summoned champion is reduced by [X].
-> The technique can’t be used if their number of remaining turns is less than [X], and the champion is immediately de-summoned after the technique if it leads to them having 0 turns left.
+> The technique can't be used if their number of remaining turns is less than [X], and the champion is immediately de-summoned after the technique if it leads to them having 0 turns left.